codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 These permissions are granted on an individual user basis as part of the User authorization flow.
 They will be also be displayed during account installation for transparency.

 -   Email addresses: Manage a user's email addresses - Read Only
--   Git SSH keys: Create SSH keys - Read & Write.
-Codacy may need to create an SSH key in your account:
+-   Git SSH keys: Create SSH keys - Read & Write

+!!! note
+    Codacy asks for permissions to create SSH keys because it needs to create an SSH key in your account in the following situations:

-    -   If your repository uses submodules, so that Codacy can clone the repositories for each submodule, or
+    -   If your repository uses submodules, so that Codacy can clone the repositories for each submodule
-    -   If Codacy fails to integrate with a repository using the repository key, so that Codacy can continue to perform analysis.
+    -   If Codacy fails to integrate with a repository using the repository key, so that Codacy can continue to perform analysis

+    **Codacy only adds read-only SSH keys to be able to clone repositories** and won't have access to any of your existing SSH keys.
+You have full control over which organizations and repositories Codacy is authorized to access, and you can also [revoke the keys created by Codacy at any time](https://docs.github.com/en/github/authenticating-to-github/reviewing-your-ssh-keys).
+Codacy doesn't change the contents or member privileges of any repository you authorize it to analyze.

+    We understand the desire for security and privacy and find that the SSH protocol is preferable to HTTPS as it separates Codacy's access rights from the one of the users.

 ## GitLab Cloud